 Skill Clusters and Skills Areas

-Within the three Skill Clusters are ten Skill Areas, which are a combination of:
+Within the three skill clusters are 10 skill areas, which are a combination of:

-- Understanding – how they link it to their personal experience, and
+- understanding—how they link it to their personal experience

 Stages of performance

-Performance Features are used to describe what someone knows, understands and can do, in relation to each of the ten Skill Areas.
-The descriptors are grouped together under Focus Areas and span each of the five Stages of Performance.
+Performance features describe what someone knows, understands, and can do in relation to each of the 10 skill areas.
+The descriptors are grouped together under focus areas and span each of the five stages of performance.

 - articulate and build on an individual's current strengths

-- establish the stage at which an individual is currently performing so that learning and development activities can focus on any skill gaps
+- establish the stage at which an individual is performing, so that learning and development activities can focus on any skill gaps

-- provide a guide as to what individuals might do to continue their development in particular Skill Areas
+- provide a guide as to what individuals might do to develop particular skill areas

-- identify the nature and degree of support required, and the types of practical experience and challenges that might facilitate further learning and development
+- identify the nature and degree of support required, and the types of practical experience and challenges needed for further learning and development